tomas-ravalli/dynamic-pricing-engine/README.md

 | **Manual Adjustments**: The team would slowly analyze various metrics to manually propose price changes. | **Impact Simulation**: Instantly models the projected impact of any price change on revenue and ticket sales. |
 | **Data Bottleneck**: Extracting data manually from fragmented systems was slow and operationally complex. | **Centralized Data**: Automatically aggregates all key data points—sales, web analytics, contextual data, etc.—into one place. |
 | **Slow Implementation**: The process to act on a decision was manual and disconnected from the sales platform. | **Seamless Integration**: Allows for one-click approval on a dashboard, which triggers a price update to the live ticketing system via REST API. |

-This moves from a reactive, manual process to a proactive, automated one with human-in-the-loop (HiTL).

 ## Methodology